Be sure to check out all the posts, giveaways, and sponsors in the HELP! for the Homeschool Mom series!

 Keep a supply of shelf-stable staples

 Just in case you don’t have a meal plan, you can throw together a healthy meal quickly by using some shelf stable staples.
-Rice, beans, canned tomatoes, and pasta are all great starters for pantry meals.
+Rice, beans, canned tomatoes, jars of healthy pasta sauce, and pasta are all great starters for pantry meals.

 Toss some cooked pasta in butter and garlic powder and you’ve got Butter Noodles.
 Cook up some rice and beans with your favorite Latin spices and you’ve got a delicious high fiber, tummy-filling meal!

 Keeping meals simple isn’t hard, but it does take some time to get your plan together, however, it’s time well spent.